pulldown-cmark/pulldown-cmark/README.md

 There are many parsers for Markdown and its variants, but to my knowledge none use pull parsing.
-Pull parsing has become popular for XML, especially for memory-conscious applications, because it uses dramatically less memory than construcing a document tree, but is much easier to use than push parsers.
+Pull parsing has become popular for XML, especially for memory-conscious applications, because it uses dramatically less memory than constructing a document tree, but is much easier to use than push parsers.
 Push parsers are notoriously difficult to use, and also often error-prone because of the need for user to delicately juggle state in a series of callbacks.